hydephp/develop/docs/digging-deeper/helpers.md

 ## Introduction

 HydePHP comes with a few helper classes and utilities to make your life easier.
 This page will cover some of the most important ones.
+Note that these helpers targets those who write custom code and Blade templates, and that you are expected to have a basic understanding of programming and PHP.

 ### File-based Collections